ThongLai/Monk_RPGGame/README.md

 - Engaging turn-based combat system against challenging monsters.
 - Randomly generated room layouts for a unique gameplay experience.
 - Exciting treasure rooms with various powerful items to collect.
-- Experience points and leveling system to improve your monk's attributes.
+- Experience points and acttacking system to improve your monk's attributes.
 - Interactive and immersive RPG gameplay.